MyPureCloud/terraform-provider-genesyscloud/docs/resources/conversations_messaging_integrations_instagram.md

 ### Optional

-- `app_id` (String) The app ID of Instagram app.
-The appId is required when a customer wants to use their own approved Instagram app.
+- `app_id` (String) The app ID of Facebook app.
+The appId is required when a customer wants to use their own approved Facebook app.
-- `app_secret` (String) The app Secret of Instagram app.
+- `app_secret` (String) The app Secret of Facebook app.
 The appSecret is required when appId is provided.
 - `messaging_setting_id` (String) Messaging Setting for messaging platform integrations
 - `page_access_token` (String) The long-lived Page Access Token of Instagram page.
 See https://developers.facebook.com/docs/facebook-login/access-tokens.
 When a pageAccessToken is provided, pageId and userAccessToken are not required.
 - `page_id` (String) The page ID of Instagram page.
 The pageId is required when userAccessToken is provided.
 - `supported_content_id` (String) Reference to supported content profile associated with the integration
-- `user_access_token` (String) The short-lived User Access Token of Instagram user logged into Instagram app.
+- `user_access_token` (String) The short-lived User Access Token of Instagram user logged into Facebook app.
 See https://developers.facebook.com/docs/facebook-login/access-tokens.
 When userAccessToken is provided, pageId is mandatory.
 When userAccessToken/pageId combination is provided, pageAccessToken is not required.

 ### Read-Only